JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Simulation Study

 \subsection{Simulations for Different SVG Sparsity}

-While the existing methods check each gene one-by-one to check for spatial variability, JASPER does simultaneous SVG detection.
-Hence the number of SVGs in a given data may affect the detection of SVGs.
-In order to study the performance of JASPER under different levels of SVG sparsity, we conduct a further simulation study with varying proportion of SVGs.
-For this simulation study, we use the same simulation settings as in Simulation Setting 2 (Gaussian process based simulation) described in Section \ref{sub:simulations-coexp} and Supplementary Materials Section A.3.
-For this study, we fix the inter-gene correlation to be $\rho = 0.3$ and spatial effect size $\psi = 0.2$.
-We randomly select $n = 200$ locations from the unit square as before and fix the number of genes $p=100$.
-We vary the number of SVGs be in the set $\{20, 40, 60\}$ and measure the true positive and negative rates for 50 repetitions and average the results for each choice of number of SVGs.
-We found that the average true positive rates were 73.52\%, 87.21\% and 97.3\% respectively while the true negative rates were 83.92\%, 86.72\% and 88.52\%, respectively.
-With these results we conclude that with increasing proportion of SVGs, the detection problem for JASPER becomes more accurate particularly in terms of true positive rates.
-The reason for this improvement is probably due to the correlation between genes, which allows JASPER to borrow information across SVGs to better learn the underlying correlation pattern.
+While existing methods check each gene one-by-one for spatial variability, JASPER does simultaneous SVG detection.
+Hence the SVG count in a given data may affect SVG detection.
+To gauge JASPER's performance for different SVG sparsity levels, we conduct a simulation study with varying proportion of SVGs.
+We use the GP-based simulation settings described in Section \ref{sub:simulations-coexp}.
+We fix $\rho = 0.3$ and $\mathfrak{A} = 0.2$, and randomly select $n = 200$ locations from the unit square as before for $p=100$ genes.
+The SVG counts are varied as $\{20, 40, 60\}$.
+For each count, the true positive and negative rates are averaged over $50$ repetitions.
+The average true positive rates were 73.52\%, 87.21\% and 97.3\% respectively while the true negative rates were 83.92\%, 86.72\% and 88.52\%, respectively.
+These results conclude that with increasing proportion of SVGs, the detection problem for JASPER becomes more accurate particularly in terms of true positive rates.
+This improvement can probably be attributed to correlation between genes, allowing JASPER to borrow information across SVGs to for better learning the underlying correlation pattern.